VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 ![alerts](guide-vmanomaly-alerts-firing.png "alerts firing")

 ## Conclusion
-Now we know how to setup Victoria Metric Anomaly Detection tool and use it together with vmalert.
+Now we know how to set up Victoria Metric Anomaly Detection tool and use it together with vmalert.
 We also discovered core VmAnomaly generated metrics and behaviour.